Short on Time? These Are the Best Freelance Websites for Students in 2023:

 - Work for All Experience Levels: Whether you’re an expert in your field or just starting out, this platform has projects that will match your abilities.

 - Good Potential for Earning Decent Money: Once you’ve earned a fair amount of positive feedback and developed a reputation as a trustworthy freelancer, it’s totally possible to charge a high rate on this platform.

 - High-Quality Work and Clients: Upwork seems to draw in more serious clients than other freelancing platforms, which means higher-quality jobs at fair rates.

 - Not the Cheapest Platform: The fee structure on this platform starts high (20% of your total earnings), but lowers over time if you continue to work with the same client.

 - Difficult to Get Accepted: Depending on your skills and the relevant work available, it’s possible that Upwork will deny your application.
 If this happens, wait a few weeks, tweak your profile, and try again.

-- Significant Time Commitment: While sometimes clients will offer you work directly, most freelancers need to spend a significant amount of time crafting quality proposals to win projects.
-This can be difficult for students who are already juggling a full workload.
+- Significant Time Commitment: Although clients will occasionally present you with work opportunities directly, the majority of freelancers must invest a substantial amount of time in creating high-quality proposals to secure projects.
+This task can pose challenges, particularly for students who are already managing a full workload.